Moetsuki/mm-lang/README.md

 Two code generation backends are available and validated by the test suite:

-- LLVM IR backend: emits LLVM IR, then compiles it with Clang.
+- LLVM IR backend
-- C backend: emits portable C, then compiles it with Clang.
+- C backend

 You’ll see per‑test logs prefixed with the target, e.g. `[Backend=llvm]` and `[Backend=c]`.